My Bullet Journal Method

 Accessing the notebook via “front door” means opening it in its proper orientation.
 Conversely, “back door” means the back cover of the notebook.

-All the logs are written from the front door going in.
+From one side, the front, all the logs—daily, monthly, future—are written.
 I don’t put the Index in this side, because it’s not often that I refer back to a Daily Log.

 Sample of non-log Collections that I write from the back door: